DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar/basic_controls/avatar.md

 ### Basic properties

 - `type` - (required) the type of a control, set it to *"avatar"*
-- `key` - (optional) the name of the specified/modified property or the path to it in the object of a Diagram item (shape, line, group, swimlane)
+- `key` - (optional) the name of the specified/modified property in the object of a Diagram item, *"img"* by default
 - `wrap` - (optional) allows displaying the external wrapping, *false* by default
 - `target` - (optional) sets an URL to the server-side script that will process file upload, the property is required when an image is sent to the server via the control
 :::note